-\paragraph{Spillovers} We now turn to studying the substitution between eligible and non-eligible workers.
+\paragraph{Spillover effects} We now turn to studying the substitution between eligible and non-eligible workers.
 We begin by studying whether our results were sensitive to the choice of the control group.
-For this purpose, we rely on the standard binary DiD specification, which ensures greater robustness, but introduces alternative controls groups encompassing individuals aged 37 to 39.
+For this purpose, we rely on the standard binary DiD specification, which ensures greater robustness while also introducing alternative control groups encompassing individuals aged 37 to 39.
 This approach allows us to test whether non-eligible workers just above the threshold, being the most similar to the eligible group, experienced a differential impact compared with older cohorts.
 We find that the estimated effects remain very similar, as can be easily noted from the estimates plotted in \hyperref[fig:figure4]{Figure~\ref{fig:figure4}}.
-Parallel trends also generally hold among all cohorts, with the only exception of a small difference in hiring rates between the 34 and 37 years old in 2016.
-These results suggests the absence of spillover effects, as 36-year-olds are not affected differently from their slightly older peers.
+Parallel trends also generally hold among all cohorts, with the only exception of a small difference in hiring rates between the 34 and 37-year-olds in 2016.
+These results suggest the absence of spillover effects, as 36-year-olds are not affected differently from their slightly older peers.
 The estimated coefficients are shown in Appendix \ref{Appendix:did}, in the first three columns of \hyperref[tab:control_spillover]{Table~\ref{tab:control_spillover}}.

 As a final check, we look at the within-workplace workforce composition of workers of similar age.
 Specifically, we look at the share of eligible co-workers among the 34 and 36 age cohorts in the same workplace the year before the observation.
 We then interact this indicator with our treatment variable, following the same approach as in the baseline model, to assess whether conversion rates differed systematically in firms that hired a higher proportion of 34-year-olds compared to those employing slightly older cohorts (i.e., the 36-year-olds).
 The estimates reported in the last column of \hyperref[tab:control_spillover]{Table~\ref{tab:control_spillover}} show no statistically significant effect, suggesting that the observed increase in conversions was not linked with opportunistic adjustments in hiring practices but rather reflected genuine take-up of the incentive among firms already employing eligible workers.